zaichaopan/webpack-walkthrough/readme.md

 }
 ```

 It will create two files in the dist folder, they have the same hash id.
 If we change code in main.js and build again.
 Both of them will use a new same hash id again.
 But we don't want that, because we jQuery didn't change.
-So we need to create a hash id for each one of them
+So we need to create a hash id for each one of them.
+In order to do that, we should use __chunkhash__.

 ```javascript
 // webpack.config.js